BryanMui1/stuff-plus/README.md

 * Keep looking for a model performance criterion
 * Check your R^2 and try to tune our models

+5/1/25 Meeting Notes
+Induced Vertical Break: Normalize by plate-location-height
+Get the model results for Fastball and Sliders(Do some EDA, try to push for higher R-squared)

 To do: checklist